-A "vote withheld," in the case of the proposal regarding the election of directors, or an "abstention," in the case of ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm and the approval of the amended and restated 2017 Equity Incentive Plan, represents a stockholder's affirmative choice to decline to vote on a proposal.
-Votes withheld and abstentions are counted as present and entitled to vote for purposes of determining a quorum, however votes withheld and abstentions will otherwise have no effect on the proposals.
+A "vote withheld," in the case of the proposal regarding the election of directors, or an "abstention," in the case of all of the other proposals represents a stockholder's affirmative choice to decline to vote on a proposal.
+Votes withheld and abstentions are counted as present and entitled to vote for purposes of determining a quorum.
+However, votes withheld and abstentions will otherwise have no effect on the proposals.